A-Z for Parents

 Holly Ball is the Holy Child winter semi-formal, which is held the first Saturday in December and is hosted by the seniors.
 Students in grades 10-12 attend either with or without a date.

 Hot Lunch is served every day at Holy Child for students who participate in the Hot Lunch program.
-Lunch may be ordered daily or monthly through the Hot Lunches page.

 Innovate the Space

 Innovate the Space revolutionizes our classrooms into spaces designed to facilitate critical thinking, collaboration, creativity, and communication to shape our students into bold female leaders of the future.
-To learn more about this initiative, please visit the Innovate the Space website page.

 The Holy Child Senior Internship Program is designed to give each senior an opportunity to explore her career interests and gain experience working in a professional environment.
 It is a graduation requirement for each senior, and must consist of 40 hours or 5 work days performed on-site at a business or non-profit organization.
 The Internship Program takes place in May, after the completion of AP exams and senior finals.

 A retreat for juniors that is a special introspective three-day reflection.
+Parents receive information weeks prior to this retreat.
+Campus Ministry hosts this retreat each year.

 This event is held in the fall in recognition and appreciation of the Leadership Donors for their generous contributions of $1,500 or more to The Fund for Holy Child, the school’s annual fundraising initiative, which enhances the education of all of our students.

 Freshmen students take part in a “lock-in retreat” organized by the Campus Ministry office in the fall.
+Parents receive information weeks prior to this retreat.
+Campus Ministry hosts this retreat each year.

 Mayfield Market is Holy Child’s annual Christmas shopping bazaar, held at the school in November, the weekend before Thanksgiving.
 More than 60 vendors sell items including personalized clothing, accessories and stationery, holiday hostess gifts, distinctive jewelry, handmade ceramics, men’s clothing, cashmere accessories, handbags, luggage, items for the home, children’s gifts and clothing, poinsettias, and more await the holiday shopper.